Emitting vocal vibrations coast to coast on Friday.

 How are you?

-What's uh what's the latest insurance business?
+What's the latest insurance business?

 Are you still in it?

-Um, yeah, but I'm desperately looking for a way out.
+Yeah, but I'm desperately looking for a way out.

-Um I you know, the the thing that killed the Class Act is the same thing that's gonna kill off the rest of us if if the Supreme Court only shuts down the individual mandate and declares it severable, the exact same reason that the Class Act won't work is why private insurance won't work.
+If the Supreme Court only shuts down the individual mandate and declares it severable, the exact same reason that the Class Act won't work is why private insurance won't work.

 How can I forget that?